sjholton/Kulkarni-Group-Handbook/Table of Contents .md

-# Table of Contents
+# Lab Handbook Outline

-OUT OF DATE, README IS MORE ACCURATE
+OUT OF DATE.
+README IS MORE ACCURATE

 ## [Introduction](https://github.com/kul-group/Group-Handbook/blob/master/Introduction.md#introduction)
 - Welcome to the Group!